extism/docs/docs/integrate-into-your-codebase/cpp-host-sdk.md

   auto wasm = read("../wasm/code.wasm");
   Context context = Context();

+  // NOTE: if you encounter an error such as:
+  // "Unable to load plugin: unknown import: wasi_snapshot_preview1::fd_write has not been defined"
+  // pass `with_wasi=true` in the following function to provide WASI imports to your plugin.
   Plugin plugin = context.plugin(wasm);

   const char *input = argc > 1 ? argv[1] : "this is a test";